Statistics

 This is impacting the whole of the UK.
 The Chief Economist from the Bank of England recently wrote to ONS highlighting that the falling sample sizes and uncertainty in the LFS and APS data is impacting on the central bank’s decisions on interest rates.

 In response to this letter and other criticisms, ONS conducted analysis to assess the impact.
 They concluded that the APS estimates are robust at National and headline regional level (which includes Scotland).
-But because of this analysis, and other issues, including not yet being able to take into account the new population statistics from the UK Censuses, the ONS wrote to the statistical regulator to advise that they were temporarily suspending their statistical accreditations on these statistics.
+But because of this analysis, and other issues, including not yet being able to take into account the new population statistics from the UK Censuses, the ONS wrote to the statistical regulator about the quality concerns, and the OSR decided to remove their statistical accreditations on these statistics.

 The ONS recently stated that it is still appropriate to use the estimates from the data.
 But users should be aware of these issues, in particular, the uncertainty around these estimates in recent years.